sbravo15/core-code-from-scratch-readme/README.md

 ## Week challenges (Tuesday)

 ### Explanation About Interpreted And Compiled Programming Languages
 Computers don't speak English or Spanish, they speak **Machine Code**.
-Machine code is a computer programming language comprising binary instructinos which computers respond directly to, It's written in machine language.
+Machine code is a computer programming language comprising binary instructins which computers respond to directly, It's written in machine language.
 Therefore, a machine i.e., a computer, can execute it without any translation or conversion.

 So then, How do computers read the code we write in a programming language?
-If we gave computers the text of the logic and instructions we want to execute with a set program, the computer would have no way to read it and execute it.
+If we gave computers the text of the logic and instructions we want to execute with a set program, the computer wouldn't have a way to read it and execute it.
 #### Introducing Interpreted and Compiled Programming Languages
 A programming language allows us to translate the abstract `1 & 0's / Binary` into something humans can understand.

-###Two types of languages
+### Two types of languages
 1. High-Level
 Ex: Java, Javascript, Python, C# and many more.
 Upside: Easier for us to understand the syntax and write code.